Edwin Rolfe

 Edwin Rolfe (September 7, 1909 – May 24, 1954) was an American poet, journalist, communist, Spanish Civil War veteran, and screenwriter.
-He was dubbed "the poet laureate of the Abraham Lincoln Battalion"—the group of Americans who fought alongside the Soviet-backed Spanish Republicans against the Nazi-backed forces of Francisco Franco and his Nationalist faction.
+He was dubbed "the poet laureate of the Abraham Lincoln Battalion"—the group of Americans who fought alongside the Soviet-backed Spanish Republicans against the Nazi-backed fascist forces of Francisco Franco and his Nationalist faction.

 Early life

 Rolfe was born Solomon Fishman in Philadelphia in 1909, the first of three sons.
 His parents were Russian Jewish immigrants who met through a marriage broker and wed in 1908.
 Both parents were politically active, with his mother involved in the suffrage and birth control movements, and his father a labor organizer, union officer, and committed socialist.
 In 1915, the family moved to New York City.
 Solomon attended New Utrecht High School and contributed to the school magazine, The Comet.
 He eventually became its editor, succeeding his close friend Leo Hurwitz.
 During these formative years, Solomon began to use pseudonyms in his writings, and eventually settled on "Edwin Rolfe".